MatthewReid854/reliability/docs/Recommended resources.rst

 -    `Lifelines <https://github.com/CamDavidsonPilon/lifelines/blob/master/README.md>`_ - a Python library for survival analysis.
 -    `Parameter Solver v3.0 <https://biostatistics.mdanderson.org/SoftwareDownload/SingleSoftware/Index/6>`_ - a biostatistics tool for quickly making some simple calculations with probability distributions.
--    `Orange <https://orange.biolab.si/>`_ - a standalone data mining program that runs using Python.
+-    `Orange <https://orange.biolab.si/>`_ - a standalone data mining and data visualization program that runs using Python.
+Beautifully interactive data analysis workflows with a large toolbox.
+Not much reliability related content but good for preprocessing.
 -    `R Studio - Survival analysis library <https://r-posts.com/steps-to-perform-survival-analysis-in-r/>`_ - one of the more popular survival analysis libraries available in the open source commmunity.

 **Paid software**